Herbessos: The site

-The city was larger than Morgantina and was known as an archaeological area since the end of the 19th century.
-At that time, interesting finds were already circulating for collectors from all over the world, and there was talk of colossal bronze statues.
+The city was larger than Morgantina and was known as an archaeological area since the end of the 19th century when finds were circulating for collectors from all over the world.
 Its riches fueled the clandestine market for the whole of the last century, and bronze and marble sarcophagi, armour of ancient heroes, and precious ceramics emerged and then disappeared.

-Archaeology has identified an orthogonal urban layout with two main roads and surrounded by city walls.
-The final layout of the city is probably datable to the end of the 4th century BC.
+Archaeology has identified a Hippodamian orthogonal urban layout with two main roads and surrounded by city walls.
 In the south-west area, outside the walls and below the plateau, an important sanctuary area dedicated to the Chthonic divinity was investigated attributable to the cult of Demeter.

 There are remains of a theatre built after the destruction of the Hellenic town.
-Around the altar of the theatre was found landfill including pieces of statues, architectural decorations in terra cotta, theatrical masks, and other pieces of plaster with inscriptions in Greek and Latin that told stories, with drawings, including of a beautiful boat.
+Around the altar of the theatre was found landfill including pieces of statues, architectural decorations in terra cotta, theatrical masks, and other pieces of plaster with inscriptions in Greek and Latin that told stories, with drawings including of a beautiful boat.

 The fortified city is surrounded by several necropoli: